Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Yes, from version >=4.2.0 this is possible.
 For this you have to set the parameter: `API_MANAGER_ENABLED=false` and disable user authorization.
 See parameter: `AUTHZ_CONFIG`

+### Can I use the solution with Elasticsearch >=8.0.0

+No, Elasticsearch 8.0.0 introduces a number of breaking changes and the solution has not yet being updated to become compatible with it.
+Of course, it's the plan to adjust the solution to support it at a later time.

 ## Known issues
 N/A